Bookkeeping for freelancers: tax, invoices and cash

 Offset your expenses against tax

-- Travel: Business trips and client visits, though not regular commutes to a fixed workplace
+- Travel: business trips and client visits, but not regular commutes to a fixed workplace

-- Client entertainment: Meals and hospitality, though HMRC applies strict limits
+- Client entertainment: meals and hospitality, but HMRC applies strict limits

 Record all expense details in your bookkeeping system.
 A data capture app like Hubdoc integrates with your accounting software to simplify receipt management.